How to Export 3D Scenes to glTF/GLB in TypeScript

 Yes.
 Create a Scene, add Node objects, attach Mesh or other entities, then call scene.save().
 The scene does not need to originate from a loaded file.

 Is glTF export lossless?
 For geometry and transforms, yes.
 Materials are mapped to glTF PBR material properties where possible.
-Proprietary FBX material extensions may not round-trip perfectly.
+Proprietary FBX material extensions may lose fidelity during conversion.

 Can I export to STL or 3MF instead?